cnp3/ebook/protocols/congestion.rst

 The parameters of the cubic function can be adjusted to have a faster ramp-up or a longer plateau.
 This results in a compromise between stability and faster utilization of available network resources, but at the risk of causing more congestion.

 The cubic function allows to adjust the congestion window.
 It is used when an acknowledgment is received and depends on the delay since the previous congestion event.
-With CUBIC, two flows that share a single bottleneck will have similar congestion windows.
-Since their throughput will be :math:`\frac{cwnd}{rtt}`, the flows with a lower rtt will achieve a higher throughput.
+With CUBIC, two flows that share a single bottleneck link will have similar congestion windows.
+Since their throughput will be :math:`\frac{cwnd}{rtt}`, the flow with a lower rtt will achieve a higher throughput.

 NewReno halves its congestion window at each congestion event.
 CUBIC also uses a multiplicative decrease when it detects congestion, but using a factor of :math:`0.7` instead of :math:`0.5`.
 This provides a better balance between scalability and convergence speed than NewReno.

 A CUBIC implementation uses the following function to increase its congestion window upon reception of an acknowledgment: :math:`W_{cubic}(t)= C \times (t-K)^3 + W_{max}`.
 In this function, :math:`t` is the delay between now and the time of the previous congestion event that marks the start of the current congestion avoidance period. :math:`K` is the time period required for the cubic function to increase the congestion window to reach :math:`W_{max}`. :math:`W_{max}` is the congestion window that caused the last congestion event.
 It corresponds to the plateau of the cubic function.
 CUBIC uses :math:`W_{cubic}(t)` to compute a target value of the congestion window after one RTT where RTT is the smoothed value of the measured round-trip-time.
 When a CUBIC sender receives an acknowledgment, it computes :math:`target=W_{cubic}(t+RTT)` and increments :math:`cwnd` by :math:`\frac{target-cwnd}{cwnd}`.

-If a CUBIC sender detects congestion, it remembers the current value of :math:`cwnd` as :math:`W_{max}` and sets :math:`ssthresh=cwnd \times 0.7` and sets :math:`cwnd=max(ssthresh,2)`.
+If a CUBIC sender detects congestion, it remembers the current value of :math:`cwnd` as :math:`W_{max}`, sets :math:`ssthresh=cwnd \times 0.7` and sets :math:`cwnd=max(ssthresh,2)`.
 This is the multiplicative decrease part of CUBIC [#cubicdec]_.

 The CUBIC specification recommends values for the :math:`C` and :math:`K` parameters of the cubic function. :math:`C` should be set to 0.4 based on various studies and simulation results. :math:`K` is computed as :math:`K=\sqrt[3]{\frac{W_{max}-cwnd_{epoch}}{C}}` where :math:`cwnd_{epoch}` is the value of the congestion window at the beginning of the current congestion avoidance stage.